0xmtn/liarjs/README.md

 ```

 ## Documentation
 Designed primarily for Node.js.
 Supports only MongoDB for now.
-All NoSQL and SQL will be supported soon.
+All NoSQL and SQL Databases will be supported soon.

 ## Examples
 ```shell